Liza Béar: Telecommunications

 In 1977 she collaborated with Keith Sonnier and several other artists to stage the two-day project Send/Receive Satellite Network, an interactive video link set up via a NASA satellite between participants in New York City and San Francisco.
 The live feed was relayed directly by infrared link to via Manhattan public access cable in New York, and to a Bay Area public access station.

-In 1978–79, following the Send/Receive project, Béar pioneered the use of Slow Scan and QWIP technology as a means to continue interactive visual exchanges between individual artists and artist groups, but using the phone lines rather than a satellite connection.
+In 1978–79, following the Send/Receive project, Béar pioneered the use of Slow Scan and Telefax technology as a means to continue interactive visual exchanges between individual artists and artist groups, but using the phone lines rather than a satellite connection.
 The largest of these demonstrations included eleven cities in the United States and Canada.
 Among the participating artist groups in New York City was Collaborative Projects (originally named the Green Corporation) of which Béar was a founding member with forty to fifty other artists.
 She also appeared in the 1979 Public Arts International/Free Speech performance art events.

 From 1979 – 1991 Béar co-founded the artist public access television show Communications Update / Cast Iron TV, which showed on Manhattan Cable's Channel D. The show debuted as the 10-week series "The WARC Report", providing coverage of the 1979 World Administrative Radio Conference at which frequencies were allocated for various uses of the spectrum by broadcast and other technologies.
 The series included a Slow Scan feed from Geneva, Switzerland as well as live studio interviews with telecommunications experts.
 Of the WARC report programs, Rachel Wetzler has written that they "were fundamentally concerned with the intermingling of governmental, corporate, and military interests that determined and regulated access to information on a global scale."
 The show continued uninterruptedly on Manhattan Cable's access channel but changed its name to Communications Update and diversified its focus to include experimental programs by artists and filmmakers, including satire and comedy.